janhavi-1104/Spotify-Dashboard/Readme.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or create a pull request.

-## Contact Us 📧

-If you have any questions or need further assistance, please feel free to contact us at [email](mailto:yourname@example.com).
-OR
-Reach out to us using the [Contact Form](https://forms.gle/yourformlink).

 ## Inspirational Quote for Data Enthusiasts 📊
 > #### "Music is data, and behind every stream is a story waiting to be told." 🎧